 The only question I get more than “Where are you now?” or “What do you write?” is “How did you do [THIS]?” in regards to writing or illustrating books and building a website.

-Sharing is caring so I’ve started a list of things I’ve learned and resources I personally am using in my creative career.
+Sharing is caring so I’ve listed the things I’ve learned and the resources I personally am using in my creative career.
 I hope you’ll find some of the information useful, and if you’d like to talk more about my personal experience, email me at firstname.lastname@example.org.
 I am happy to answer any questions—we’re in the creative trenches together.
-And for those mentioned below, I am grateful for your expertise–thank you for being you.
+And for those mentioned below, I am grateful for your expertise—thank you for being you.